-That was a turning point and I realized that my big aspiration in life was not just selling something, but creating an ecosystem where everyone would benefit from.
+That was a turning point and I realized that my big aspiration in life was not just selling something, but creating an ecosystem which everyone would benefit from.

-Working as a business development manager was like having a white canvas and have the complete freedom to draw whatever I wanted on it.
+Working as a business development manager was like having a white canvas and having the complete freedom to draw whatever I wanted on it.

 This job I deeply hated, slowly became my main passion.
 And I was ready to explore how far I could go and discover my limits.

 HousingAnywhere became the playground where I could experiment and learn more about business development.
 But the truth is, I was really learning about myself.